Welcome to my personal website with information about my interests and research. Start scrolling for more…

 Background image: NAC_2016-01-02T11.01.50.604Z_ID10_1397549800_F22; Credit: ESA/Rosetta/MPS for OSIRIS Team MPS/UPD/LAM/IAA/SSO/INTA/UPM/DASP/IDA

-I am a physicist working as a post-doctoral researcher at the International Space Science Institute (ISSI) in Bern since completion of my PhD studies at the University of Bern in the Planetary Imaging Group.
+I am a physicist working as a post-doctoral researcher at the Southwest Research Institute in Boulder, CO, USA.
+Previously I’ve worked at the International Space Science Institute (ISSI) in Bern after completing of my PhD at the University of Bern in the Planetary Imaging Group.

 My primary science interest is in small bodies in our solar system.
 In my work I study and analyse data acquired by inter planetary space craft.
 In particular I’ve focussed on the data sets collected by the European Space Agency’s (ESA) space craft Rosetta to comet 67P/Churyumov–Gerasimenko.
 Within that work I have built parts of a comprehensive 3D modelling pipeline to study the emission of gas and dust from cometary nuclei and their subsequent dynamics within the inner comae.